Understanding Regulation Worldwide

 – Acupuncture:

 Acupuncture is regulated at the state level, and a license is required to use the title “acupuncturist” or “doctor of acupuncture.”
-BSOMM graduates can use their training as a foundation for further study or practice under titles such as “acupuncture practitioner” or “manual therapist,” depending on state laws.
+BSOMM graduates can use their training as a foundation for further study or practice under titles such as “acupuncture practitioner” or “manual therapist,” depending on state laws, State-licensed activity; use generic descriptors unless licensed and avoid wording that implies state licensure.

 – Chiropractic:

 Chiropractic is a regulated medical profession, and the titles “chiropractor” or “doctor of chiropractic” are legally protected.
-BSOMM graduates must refer to themselves as “chiropractic manual practitioners” unless licensed.
+BSOMM graduates must refer to themselves as “chiropractic manual practitioners” unless licensed, use generic descriptors and avoid ‘Chiropractor/Doctor of Chiropractic’ unless licensed.

 – Osteopathy: